Console Application difference between .NET Core 3.1 and .NET 6.0

 Takeaways

-• With Implicit Usings enabled, there is no need to add Using statements on the top each code file in the project because they are globally available.
-However, some would still prefer the old style of having Using statements on the code file to see it in once glance that what are the namespaces that are being used in the code file.
+statements on the code file to see it in once glance that what are the namespaces that are being used in the code file.
 So it is a matter of preference on the team either to adopt this new feature, or prefer the old style or a mix of both.
-My preference would be a mix of both, for common namespaces like what it have in preset on console applicaion.
+My preference would be a mix of both, for common namespaces like what it have in preset on console applicaion. -